IMIO/gha/README.md

 Test a Plone package and optionally notify via a mattermost webhook

+> [!WARNING]
+> Python 2 support has been dropped in v5.
+If you still need it, use v4

 #### Inputs

 | name                          | required | type   | default            | description |